On the Entropy of Couplings: Information measures and couplings

+The following claim shows that imposing certain restrictions on the marginal distributions ensures the continuity of Shannon information measures and existence of their extrema.
+In contrast, without any restrictions, these functionals are known to be discontinuous at every point of $ \Gamma^\sml{(2)} $.
+(Entropy is, however, sequentially continuous at any power bounded distribution in the topology of information divergence \cite[Thm 21]{harr2}; this weaker notion of continuity is useful for many applications in probability theory.)

-Shannon information measures are known to be discontinuous functionals in general \cite{ho,wehrl}.
-Imposing certain restrictions on the marginal distributions and entropies, however, ensures their continuity. \begin{theorem} Let $P,Q\in\Gamma^{(1)}$ and $m\in\mathbb{N}$, and assume that $Q$ has finite entropy.
-Then Shannon information measures are continuous over ${\mathcal C}(P,Q)$ and ${\mathcal C}(P,m)$. \end{theorem} \begin{proof} The claim can be established by using \cite[Thm 4.3]{harr} and exhibiting the cost-stable codes for these statistical models, but we also give here a more direct proof (which will then be extended to prove Theorem \ref{allshannon}).
+\begin{theorem} Let $ P, Q \in \Gamma^\sml{(1)} $ and $ m \in \mathbb{N} $, and assume that $ Q $ has finite entropy.
+Then Shannon information measures are uniformly continuous and attain their extrema over $ {\mathcal C}(P,Q) $ and $ {\mathcal C}(P,m) $. \end{theorem} \begin{proof} Continuity over $ {\mathcal C}(P,Q) $ and $ {\mathcal C}(P,m) $ is a special case of \cite[Thm 4.3]{harr} and can thus be established by exhibiting \emph{cost-stable codes} for these statistical models.
+We also give here a more direct proof (which can be extended to prove Theorem \ref{allshannon}).
 Write